 The students at Freedom Thinkers Education have a wide range of learning abilities/challenges and the opportunity for them to learn through a project based, student led approach is resulting in significant personal and academic growth for every student.
 It’s exciting to be a part of this educational team.

 I grew up on a farm in Rose Prairie, and have lived in this area my whole life.
 I have two sometimes amazing teenage children.
 I enjoy being active and playing sports, especially hockey.
 I have done a lot of coaching through school and in the community.
 I also love music, I have sang with my dad for many years and I am now just learning to play bass guitar.
 I worked at Upper Pine school for eight years.
-Working with young people is absolutely wonderful; it is rewarding to watch then grow, learn and build confidence.
+Working with young people is absolutely wonderful; it is rewarding to watch them grow, learn and build confidence.
 I am very excited to be part of the Freedom Thinkers team again this year.

 I am a third generation resident of the Peace River area, a mother to two girls and a new grandmother.
 I have loved reading for as long as I can remember.
 I believe reading opens not only our minds, but our hearts as well.
 I am inspired by the power of the written word, and in awe of the ability a book has to transport the reader to a private place that is unique to each person’s imagination.
-I am thrilled to be joining the learning community at Freedom Thinkers Education for a second year and look forward to facilitating novel studies and learning with each and every student as they experience the wonderful world of books.
+I am thrilled to be joining the learning community at Freedom Thinkers Education for a third year and look forward to facilitating novel studies and learning with each and every student as they experience the wonderful world of books.

 My name is Shanna Billey.
 I was raised in the Fort St John area and raised a family here as well.
 I received my Early Childhood Education from Northern Lights College in 2005 and worked at Totem Preschool for 14 years.
 Being involved in a child's learning is important to me because I am passionate about children developing positive self esteem and confidence.
 If a child has a good sense of self, other developmental areas will flourish.
 Freedom Thinkers Education feels like the perfect fit for me and I look forward to the many years ahead.
 Thank you for the opportunity to teach, grow and learn with your children.